John Ellis (saxophonist)

 John Axson Ellis (born April 13, 1974) is an American jazz saxophonist.
 He performed in the group Doublewide with Jason Marsalis.

 Career

 A native of North Carolina, Ellis learned clarinet and piano as a child.
 During the 1990s in New Orleans he studied with Ellis Marsalis and performed with Brian Blade and Nicholas Payton.
 He released his debut album, Language of Love, independently in 1996.
-He received a music degree from the New School in New York City and won second place in the Thelonious Monk piano competition.
+He received a music degree from the New School in New York City and won second place in the 2002 Thelonius Monk Institute of Jazz International Saxophone Competition.
 He traveled to Africa as a cultural ambassador for the United States Information Agency.